transeptorlabs/transeptor-bundler/SECURITY.md

 ### Scope

-This policy applies to all systems and projects provided by Transeptor Labs.
-This includes our open-source projects and any related infrastructure.
+This policy applies to bundler open-source nodes provided by Transeptor Labs.

 ## Contact

 For any questions or concerns regarding this security policy, don't hesitate to contact us at [transeptorhq@gmail.com](mailto:transeptorhq@gmail.com).

-Thank you for helping us keep our systems secure.